Gun9niR/SE-experimental-HW/HW2/maze/README.md

 ## 11/13
 - Add solution for Maze2
 - Add a "Help" prompt dialogue
+- Add counter of iterations for each algorithm

 # To-do
 - [x] Try out A-star algorithm